 I've looked at the unique difficulties the second generation of immigrants face in preserving their religious beliefs and how religion can often play a central role in influencing adaptation strategies.
 I am particularly interested in the value of ritual and symbolism in various belief systems in order to understand both universal approaches and the unique strategies of individual groups such as the White Power movement, Zoroastrianism, the Hopi, and Evangelical groups.
 Religious communities continue to utilize modern technology establishing online churches, temples, meditation spaces and preservation of sacred scripture.
 These are fascinating adaptations, and in striving to succeed in a changing world, they may seek to spread their worldview and shape the communities around them.
 This makes understanding the value and influence of religion in daily life an important and critical area of study.

-Very patient! — Helen is a very nice person.
-She's always on time and is very patient with my daughter who she gets distracted very easily and can be slow to understanding things.
+Very patient! — Helen is a very caring person.
+She's always on time and is very patient with my daughter who gets distracted very easily and can be slow at understanding things.
 I have tried other tutors and finally someone is helping her.
-My daughter seems comfortable with Helen and likes the way she teaches. ...
+My daughter seems comfortable with Helen and likes the way she teaches.
+Helen has helped us achieve a visible improvement in a very short time!
+I'm so grateful I found her! ...

 Your first hour with any tutor is protected by our Good Fit Guarantee: You don’t pay for tutoring unless you find a good fit!